DigitalRuby/ExchangeSharp/README.md

 ExchangeSharp is a C# console app and framework for trading and communicating with various exchange API end points for stocks or cryptocurrency assets.

-The following exchanges are supported:
+The following cryptocurrency exchanges are supported:
 - Binance (public, basic private)
 - Bitfinex (public, basic private)
 - Bithumb (public)